Caian/f1d/README.md

 ## Requirements

 This project requires [boost](https://www.boost.org/) for the preprocessor capabilites and as a dependency for the [ex3](https://github.com/Caian/ex3) project, used as the base for the exceptions thrown by the factory class.
+It also requires libdl, as a dependency of boost stacktrace.

 ## Usage